Trump a Russian agent? 'Never,' he says

 They point to Trump's diplomatic assaults on European Union unity and the NATO alliance, as well as his recent comment defending the Soviet occupation of Afghanistan in the 1980s.

+"Like I said: a puppet," tweeted Hillary Clinton, the Democratic heavyweight beaten by Trump's insurgent campaign in 2016.
+She was referring to an accusation she made during a campaign debate with Trump that Putin would "rather" a puppet in the White House.

-Top advisor Kellyanne Conway reiterated Monday the administration's assertion that Trump had in fact been tough on Russia, one of Washington's key rivals and sometimes outright adversaries.
+However, top advisor Kellyanne Conway reiterated Monday the administration's frequent assertion that Trump has in fact been tough on Russia, one of Washington's key rivals and sometimes outright adversaries.

 "He has taken a lot of action," she told reporters, listing sanctions imposed on the Kremlin and US policy in Syria, among other factors.